michaelsproul/arduino-power-monitor/README.md

 Parts List:
 ===========
-1) Current Cost 128.
-I got mine from:
+1) Current Cost 128.  http://www.currentcost.com/product-envi.html  I got mine from:  http://www.smartnow.com.au/
 2) Arduino.
-In used an Etherten from Freetronics:
+In used an Etherten from Freetronics:  http://www.freetronics.com/products/etherten
+3) A home made Serial Cable.
+RJ45 on one side to the Arduino on the other side of the cable. (to do: add more info here)
-3) A login account at cosm.com
+4) A login account at www.cosm.com
-4) This GIT repo
+5) This GIT repo